-Most of the projects which Mr. Jurgutis was responsible for are tackling discrimination, and enhancing social entrepreneurship or refugee integration.
-Apart from that Mr. Jurgutis has studied in Latvia (Stockholm School of Economics in Riga), Norway (Norwegian School of Economics), Spain (Pompeu Fabra University) and Sweden (Stockholm School of Economics); thus, have the necessary knowledge on how to communicate with people of different setting and help them with their integration.
+Most of the projects which Mr. Jurgutis was responsible for are tackling discrimination and enhancing social entrepreneurship or refugee integration.
+Apart from that Mr. Jurgutis has studied in Latvia (Stockholm School of Economics in Riga), Norway (Norwegian School of Economics), Spain (Pompeu Fabra University), and Sweden (Stockholm School of Economics); thus, have the necessary knowledge on how to communicate with people of different setting and help them with their integration.

 Other members of the organization include local youth workers who are volunteering for different NGOs (incl.
-Caritas, RedCross, Amnesty International, UNHCR and others).
+Caritas, RedCross, Amnesty International, UNHCR, and others).
 Here they learn about the different issues when organizing international projects, which will be used in implementing the current project as well.
 In addition, there are already more than 10 volunteers that are willing to help implement “Respect & Inclusion”.
-They have helped preparing the application, its main activities and will also be responsible for helping with implementation.
-At the same time, ESN student network in Gothenburg agreed to join some of the activities of the organization and disseminate the results further.
+They have helped to prepare the application, its main activities and will also be responsible for helping with implementation.
+At the same time, the ESN student network in Gothenburg agreed to join some of the activities of the organization and disseminate the results further.
 This makes the number of key people involved in the application even higher.

 In general, the key staff involved have been part of all the previous activities of the association (presented in the answer to the first and second questions).
 Therefore, they have the necessary knowledge to coordinate the current project as well.
-Apart from that, through their other works they have led seminars for youth aimed to develop their entrepreneurial skills (Sweden), educated them about studies abroad (Sweden, the Netherlands), worked as animators in youth clubs (Denmark), organized international student competitions and study fairs (Latvia), social inclusion programs of foreign students to the local community (Latvia), youth university exchanges (Latvia), and a number of sport events encouraging healthy lifestyle of youth (Lithuania).
+Apart from that, through their other works, they have led seminars for youth aimed to develop their entrepreneurial skills (Sweden), educated them about studies abroad (Sweden, the Netherlands), worked as animators in youth clubs (Denmark), organized international student competitions and study fairs (Latvia), social inclusion programs of foreign students to the local community (Latvia), youth university exchanges (Latvia), and a number of sports events encouraging a healthy lifestyle of youth (Lithuania).
 In addition, they have also participated in previous ‘Youth in Action’ exchanges themselves (e.g. “Goodbye Carbohydrates, Hello Health” in Turkey, “Creative Approaches for Youth” in Ukraine, “Be Part of It” in Romania, “Eco Startup” in Spain), courses about non-formal education methods, volunteering in environment cleaning initiatives, and activities supporting Ukraine during the “Euromaidan” events.
-All of this has given them a range of different skills and competencies needed for organising international youth exchange.
+All of this has given them a range of different skills and competencies needed for organizing international youth exchange.